Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Data

 One of the most important aspects in an effective learning algorithm is the quality of the training set.
 We ensured that the data were processed in a uniform and systematic way before training the model.
 We perform `sigma clipping' to reject photometric points with flux uncertainties that are more than $3\sigma$ from the mean uncertainty in each passband, and iteratively repeat this clipping $5$ times.
 Next, we correct the light curves for Milky Way extinction using the reddening function of \citet{Fitzpatrick1998}.
 We assume an extinction law, $R_V = 3.1$, use the central wavelength of each ZTF filter ($g$: 4767 \AA, $r$: 6215 \AA) and the sky position to compute the line-of-sight reddening caused by the Milky Way and de-redden each light curve\footnote{We use the extinction code: \url{https://extinction.readthedocs.io}}.

-As we are only interested in parts of the light curve near trigger, we ignored any observations more than 70 days before trigger and removed any data more than 150 days from the first observation after $t=-70$.
+As we are most interested in parts of the light curve near trigger, we ignored any observations more than 70 days before trigger and removed any data more than 150 days from the first observation after $t=-70$ days\footnote{Some late-time phenomena such as late-time CSM interactions, that the Rubin Observatory will be particularly good at finding, will be missed \citep[e.g.][]{Soderberg2005GCN,Graham2019LateTimeCSM}.
+However, these late-time observations will not be well modelled by our methods and are outside of the scope of this work.}.